Top 5 Phones for Dementia: Essential Caregiver Guide

 No. 1

-Uvital Big Button Phone for Seniors, Corded Landline Phone with 9 One-Touch Dialing Big Buttons,...
+Uvital Big Button Phone for Seniors, Corded Landline Phone with 8 One-Touch Dialing Big Buttons and...

-• [9 One-Touch Large Buttons] This desk phone features 9 large buttons that can store frequently dialed numbers.
+• [9 One-Touch Large Buttons] This desk phone features 9 large buttons and 1 SOS Emergency Button that can store frequently dialed numbers.
 You can also replace the pictures on these buttons.
-Additionally, the phone includes 10 groups of two-button memory, making it simple for seniors or those with memory loss to access important contacts with ease.
-Please note: Do not unplug the phone line to avoid losing stored contact numbers
+Additionally, the phone includes 10 groups of two-button memory, making it simple for seniors or those with memory loss to access important contacts with ease

 • [Adjustable Volume] The ringer has 3 adjustable levels: OFF, LOW, and HIGH, with a maximum volume of 120dB for easier call detection.
 The handset volume is also adjustable in 3 levels: MED, HIGH, and VERY HIGH, allowing you to choose the most comfortable setting